Comparison of baseball and cricket: Later history

 In other countries that were part of the British Empire, cricket slowly emerged as the game of choice for the colonizers to spread their culture and values among the colonized.
 Some of the colonized people adapted to playing cricket in order to win the favor of the British, while in other cases, colonized peoples played cricket as a way of beating the British at their own sports, and thus proving themselves as equals.
 This helped to cement cricket as part of the national culture of several countries that later won their independence from the British.

 In 2003, a new format of cricket called T20 cricket emerged which was designed to last only about three hours.
 By this time, the average MLB game had gone from being two hours long to about three hours long, so the two sports now had formats that were of a comparable duration.
 Later on, the T10 format of cricket, in which games last less than two hours, emerged at a domestic level, with leagues being started for it in several major cricket-playing countries.

 Exchanges between the sports

 Don Bradman was a famous cricket batsman who was known for his childhood drill of hitting a golf ball with a stump, which many consider to have significantly improved his hand-eye coordination.
 His batting average of 99.94 stands leagues above all other batsmen.

 Babe Ruth is considered to be one of the best baseball batters.
 Babe Ruth and Don Bradman once met to discuss baseball and cricket, with Babe Ruth later trying out cricket in London, but saying he wouldn't play it professionally as it didn't pay well enough.

-The standard of cricket fielding has improved as baseball fielding coaches have begun working with cricket teams.

 The South Korean national cricket team has received coaching from a former baseball player.